Chapter 1 : A letter

 She sighed in resignation and drew herself to a sitting position.
 If she wasn't going to fall asleep, at least she could do something, like reading, to fill her time until it was time for breakfast.
 She glanced out of the window and saw that the sun was just rising above the skyline, which meant that the matron would be knocking on her door in about an hour or so.

 But she loved them, and they were her only escape in the grim orphanage.
 She had a few friends there, but none of them were really close.
-Everyone there was so miserable, so resigned to their faith.
-She had she just couldn't stand to spend a lot of time around such dark people.
+Everyone there was so miserable, so resigned to their fate.
+She just couldn't stand to spend a lot of time around such dark people.

 Even thought she'd been in the orphanage since birth, she still had underlying faith and optimism in her bright future.
 It might sound arrogant, but she always thought something greater was waiting for her out there.
 She couldn't name it, but she had had the feeling since she was five, when she accidentally turned the matron's hair purple when she insisted Lea ate her peas.